 Even if you are a novice it's worth getting

-point, this may be when crossing
+conditions at some point, this may be when crossing

-passage or elsewhere on your cruise.
-If you
+the Drake passage or elsewhere on your cruise,

-suffer at all from sea-sickness, take some medication,
+If you suffer at all from sea-sickness, take

-Take care during rough seas too as you can be
+effective.
+Take care during rough seas as you

-legs bent a little at the knee to
+legs bent a little at the knee to absorb unexpected

 in my bunk for about 48 hours feeling awful,

 this is the worst thing you can do.
 Make the

 effort to find your sea-legs, some food in your